Agrarvolution/com.agrarvolution.autotimecodecorrection/ReadMe.md

 # Automated Timecode Update for Adobe Premiere Pro  14.5+ (CC 2020)

-*Made for .csv files exported by the [Tentacle Timecode Tool 1.16](https://tentaclesync.com/timecode-tool).*
+*Made for .csv files exported by [Tentacle Timecode Tool 1.16](https://tentaclesync.com/timecode-tool).*

 ## Automated processing
 This CEP HTML plugin changes start times of media files (can be any, except sequences) in a Premiere Pro project.